opensanctions/crawler-planning/README.md

 # Workflow

-The **Backlog column** is ordered in decreasing priority.
+The **Todo column** is ordered in decreasing priority.

-When you're ready to start your next task, take the next top card and move it to the **In Progress column**.
+When you're ready to start your next task, take the next top card in the **Todo column** and move it to the **In Progress column**.
 Add yourself as an assignee, if we haven't already done so.

 When you feel your new/modified crawler is ready for production,
   - create a pull request with your branch